Do You Need a Cross-Dock Facility?

 • Is most of my inventory already pre-packed or barcoded from suppliers?

-If you’re nodding to most of these, it’s worth a deeper look.
 Also, if you’re a regional distributor looking to speed up last-mile delivery across a state like California or Florida, a cross-dock facility near key highway hubs could shave days off delivery.

 Cross-Docking vs. Traditional Warehousing